 • Teodóra Vékony (alternating serial reaction time task)

-• Björn Lundquist (creation of task in OpenSesame)
+• Björn Lundquist (implementation in OpenSesame)

 • Merete Anderssen, Fatih Bayram (recruitment of participants)